robashaw/basisopt/doc/src/_tutorials/eventemper.rst

 	- increment number of functions in each shell
 	- reoptimise prefactor and ratio for each shell

 The optimization by default will be carried out using the Nelder-Mead simplex algorithm and with the default backend settings.
-To change settings, we can pass a parameters.
+To change settings, we can pass a dictionary of parameters.
 See the backend/optimizer documentation for details of valid parameters.

 .. code-block:: python